Biohla20/LITA_Class_Documentation/README.md

 First Project learning Data Analysis with the Incubator Hub
 - Taken by Temidayo Ayeni. using Github as an interface for creating a portfolio.
 - Note: The below is the note taken during the Github setup class.
 - The portfolio of work done during the LITA Data Analysis course is down the page.
-To skip to this, Click --- here.
+Skip to [DATA ANALYSIS - LITA - THE INCUBATOR HUB](#data-analysis-lita-the-incubator-hub)
 ## LITA_Class_Documentation
 ### LITA_Class_Documentation
 #### LITA_Class_Documentation